turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-2-tests.md

 ### User name input field (UNI)

-- [x] US2-UNI-1 Should not display an error on render
+- [x] US2-UNI-1 It should not display an error on render
-- [ ] US2-UNI-2 Should display an error on blur where username is invalid
+- [x] US2-UNI-2 It should display an error on blur where username is invalid
-- [ ] US2-UNI-3 Should not display an error on blur where username is valid
+- [ ] US2-UNI-3 It should not display an error on blur where username is valid